rostools/r-cubed-intermediate/CONTRIBUTING.md

 use of the pipe `%>%` operator.
 6. We follow the tidyverse [*way of writing and styling R code*](https://style.tidyverse.org/).

-Anyone can contribute to the course repository by two main ways:

-1. Using [hypothes.is], a web annotating tool.
-Go to ["Get Started"](https://web.hypothes.is/start/) to give feedback and add comments directly on this website.
-This is the easiest approach.
-2. Through Git and [GitLab] by creating a [new Issue](https://gitlab.com/rostools/r-cubed-intermediate/-/issues/new) to make comments and give feedback for the material or via [merge requests][merge-requests].
-This is the harder but preferred approach.
+Anyone can contribute to the course repository through Git and [GitLab] by creating a [new Issue](https://gitlab.com/rostools/r-cubed-intermediate/-/issues/new) to make comments and give feedback for the material or via [merge requests][merge-requests].

 Through the GitLab approach, you can contribute either directly on GitLab through their editing interface or you can create a clone of the repository and